CHARTER OF THE NOMINATING AND CORPORATE GOVERNANCE COMMITTEE OF THE BOARD OF DIRECTORS OF SEAGATE TECHNOLOGY HOLDINGS PLC

 - Recommend members of the Board to serve as the Chair of the committees of the Board.

-- Establish, monitor and recommend the purpose, structure and operations of the various committees of the Board and the qualifications and criteria for membership on each committee of the Board.
-The Committee shall make recommendations regarding periodic rotation of directors among the committees and term limitations of service on any committee of the Board.
+- Establish, monitor, and recommend the purpose, structure and operations of the various committees of the Board and the qualifications and criteria for membership on each committee of the Board.
+The Committee shall make recommendations regarding periodic rotation of directors among the committees.

 - Periodically review the charter, composition and performance of each committee of the Board and make recommendations to the Board regarding its committees, including the creation of additional committees or the elimination of committees of the Board.

-- The Committee shall conduct a periodic review of the Company’s succession planning process for the Company’s chief executive officer (“CEO”), chairperson of the board, and other executive officers and report its findings and recommendations to the Board.
-The Committee shall assist the Board in evaluating potential successors to the CEO and chairperson of the board.
+- The Committee shall conduct a periodic review of the Company’s succession planning process for the Company’s chief executive officer (“CEO”), Board Chair, and other executive officers and report its findings and recommendations to the Board.
+The Committee shall assist the Board in evaluating potential successors to the CEO and Board Chair.
+The Committee shall also annually review succession planning with respect to members of the Board.

-- With the advice and assistance of the committee’s advisers, periodically review the adequacy of the Company’s Certificate of Incorporation and Constitution and recommend to the Board, as conditions dictate, that it propose amendments to the Company’s Certificate of Incorporation and Constitution for consideration by the shareholders.
+- With the advice and assistance of the committee’s advisers, periodically review the Company’s Constitution and recommend to the Board, as conditions dictate, that it propose amendments to the Company’s Constitution for consideration by the shareholders.

-- Develop and recommend to the Board a set of corporate governance principles to be addressed by the Company’s Corporate Governance Guidelines and recommend to the Board changes to such guidelines in light of such developments in corporate governance as may be appropriate.
+- Develop and recommend to the Board a set of corporate governance principles to be addressed by the Company’s Corporate Governance Guidelines and recommend to the Board changes to such guidelines.

 - Consider and review policies relating to meetings of the Board.
 This may include meeting schedules and locations, meeting agendas and procedures for delivery of materials in advance of meetings.

-- Review and make recommendations to the Board with respect to any shareholder proposal that relates to corporate governance.
+- Review and make recommendations to the Board with respect to any shareholder proposal.

 - Review compliance with share ownership requirements for directors under the Company’s Officer and Director Share Ownership Guidelines and annually report to the Board whether the requirements for directors are being maintained.